ProChain/prochain-substrate/README.md

 This document contains all the information one should need to start validating on Prochain using the polkadot-js/apps user interface.
 We will start with how to setup one's node and proceed to how to key management.
 To start, we will use the following terminology of keys for the guide:

 * stash - the stash keypair is where most of your funds should be located.
 It can be kept in cold storage if necessary.
 * controller - the controller is the keypair that will control your validator settings.
-It should have a smaller balance, e.g. 10-100 PRA
+It should have a smaller balance, e.g. 10-100 PRM
 * session - the 4 session keypairs are hot keys that are stored on your validator node.
 They do not need to have balances.

 ## Requirements